What are the surest signs of spring for you? For some, it’s the first barbeque. For others, it’s potholes.

 Don’t brake while you’re in the hole.
 Easing up on the accelerator before impact is the best approach.

 Report potholes!
 Your city or municipality will thank you!
-If you see a pothole on a highway, you can notify the Ministry of Transportation at 511.

 Did you hit a pothole?
 Visit your garage right away!
 Is the steering wheel vibrating?
 Does the alignment seem off?
 Get your mechanic to check everything over to prevent premature tire wear.